 Commingled accounts are the #1 reason restaurant loans get denied.
 Open a dedicated business checking account and run everything through it.
 Lenders want to see clean business deposits, not a mix of Venmo transfers and grocery runs.

 A $25K commercial oven on a 5-year lease costs $35K+ and you own nothing.
-Finance it at 8% APR, pay $30K total, and deduct the full $25K through Section 179.
+Finance it, pay less total, and deduct the full $25K through Section 179.
 You save money AND own the equipment.

 Turning down a $90K second-location opportunity because you can't fund the buildout doesn't save money — it costs you $200K+ in annual revenue you'll never see.
 The cost of inaction is almost always higher than the cost of capital.